ionic-team/portals-ecommerce-demo/README.md

 This is an example application built in iOS and Android.
 Both are using the same web resources for their Portals.

+## Portals CLI
+Install the Portals CLI following the instructions at https://github.com/ionic-team/portals-cli-releases

 ## Portals Registration Key

 To try our Ionic Portals demo, both iOS and Android applications require you to input a Portals registration key.
 You may get a key by going to [ionic.io/register-portals](https://ionic.io/register-portals).
 Follow the instructions below to add your key to each platform demo application.